 Adding use cases and use-cases models to your FSD enhances it significantly.
-FSD is text-intensive, whereas use cases are diagram-intensive.
-When you use both, you can help business users and developers to understand the FSD better.
+FSD is text-intensive, whereas, use cases are diagram-intensive.
+When you use both, you can help business users and software engineers to understand the FSD better.
 We recommend you use this approach.

 5. The “Must-Haves” when creating a functional specification document

 Naturally, the nature of your proposed application will determine what you write in an FSD.
 However, certain areas need a high focus.
 These are as follows: